8ctopus/hstat/README.md

 hstat is a command line tool to test web pages performance.

-It was inspired from the works of @talhasch [php-httpstat](https://github.com/talhasch/php-httpstat) and @reorx [httpstat](https://github.com/reorx/httpstat)and adds a few improvements:
+It was inspired from the works of @talhasch [php-httpstat](https://github.com/talhasch/php-httpstat) and @reorx [httpstat](https://github.com/reorx/httpstat) and adds a few improvements:
 - standalone
-- iterations with pause between iterations
+- iterations with pause inbetween
 - data set analysis: average, median, max and min.

 # how to install